martinohanlon/exploring-space-with-minecraft/worksheet4.md

-# Playing back data captured by the AstroPi computer
+# Playing back data captured by the Sense HAT

 Data captured to a file by SpaceCRAFT running on the ISS or [by your own Raspberry Pi computer](capturingdata.md) can be played back in Minecraft using the SpaceCRAFT playback `mcastroplayback.py` program.